 The Bajaj Pulsar 125 promises to bring the thrill of the Pulsar 150 into the commuter segment.
-But is it a step backwards, or does the new 125cc derivative of the Pulsar actually pack something special as claimed?
+But does it really provide any thrills?

-Now while the brand's expansion continues, the latest Pulsar is not really a bigger capacity bike.
-Instead, Bajaj has decided to go a size smaller with the newest Pulsar, as they’ve launched the Pulsar 125 Neon in the market.
-On the face of it, this does seem like a step backwards.
-However, Bajaj says this has been done to make the aspirational Pulsar brand more accessible to the masses, while it also brings the ‘thrill’ of the Pulsar 150 in to the 125cc commuter segment.
-Is it really the case though?
+While the brand’s expansion continues, with the latest Pulsar, Bajaj has decided to go one size smaller, as they’ve launched the Pulsar 125 Neon in the market.
+On the face of it, it does seem like a step backwards.
+However, Bajaj says that this has been done to make the aspirational Pulsar brand more accessible to the masses and offer them the thrill of the Pulsar 150 in a 125cc bike.
+Is that really the case though?

-It's very easy to mistake the Pulsar 125 for the Pulsar 150 Neon at first, and that's understood because everything between the two bikes is identical as far as their appearances go.
-The design, dimensions, equipment, brakes and even tyres are shared.
-This also means that it gets bright accents all around as well as a digital instrument cluster and clip-on handlebars – which is first in segment.
-There’s no visual difference as far as I can tell, and that's good in a way because it doesn't look cheap.
+It’s very easy to mistake the Pulsar 125 for the Pulsar 150 Neon at first, and that’s no surprise because the two bikes are identical in terms of appearance.
+They both have the same design, dimensions, equipment, brakes, and even tyres.
+This means that the 125 gets bright accents all around, along with a digital instrument cluster and clip-on handlebars – which is a segment-first.
+There’s no visual difference between the two – or, if there’s one, I couldn’t find it – which is good for the 125 because the 150 doesn’t look cheap.

-Bajaj says that the 125 has a smaller tank capacity (11.5 litres vs 15 litres), but the shape and dimension of the tank are unchanged – it’s just that the 125’s tank has a longer and narrower neck, which reduces its volume.
-In fact, Bajaj has been a little clever here as a smaller tank capacity means the kerb weight (includes 90 per cent of the full fuel tank) automatically comes down by around 3 kilos.
+Bajaj says that the 125 has a smaller tank capacity (11.5 litres vs 15 litres for the 150), but the shape and dimensions of the tank remain unchanged – it’s just that the 125’s tank has a longer and narrower neck, which reduces its volume.

-Overall, there's no real fault in the design of the Pulsar 125 and it still looks good and the proportions are right.
+Overall, there’s no real fault in the design of the Pulsar 125 – it still looks good and the proportions are right.
 Personally, though, I feel this design is getting a little too long in the tooth.
-It's been around for over a decade and to me it looks very common and uninteresting, regardless of the fact that it’s a 125cc offering.
+It’s been around for over a decade, and, to my eyes, it looks commonplace, bland, and uninteresting – regardless of the fact that it’s a 125cc offering.

-The single-cylinder air-cooled engine is based on the Pulsar 150’s architecture, but because it has a shorter stroke of 50.5mm as against 60.7mm (bore is identical at 56mm), the cubic capacity stands at 124.4cc.
+The single-cylinder air-cooled engine is based on the Pulsar 150’s architecture, but because it has a shorter stroke of 50.5mm, instead of 60.7mm (bore is identical at 56mm), the cubic capacity stands at 124.4cc.
 The engine has a rated power output of 11.8bhp and develops 11Nm of peak torque.
 According to Bajaj, this makes it the most powerful bike in the segment.
-Now while that’s true, the performance isn’t ground breaking in any way.
-Plus, at 140 kilos, it’s the heaviest motorcycle in the segment, and as a consequence, its performance does take a hit.

-Since the chassis hardware is shared with the Pulsar 150, the 125 feels familiar in terms of ride and handling.
+Since its chassis hardware is the same as that of the Pulsar 150, the 125 feels familiar in terms of ride and handling.
 The ride quality is plush and handling is neutral.
-The soft suspension setup however makes it a little twitchy at high speeds, but apart from that it's a very comfortable motorcycle to ride in town.
-More than anything, its road manners are more mature than other 125cc motorcycles and it feels more stable while cruising or going over bad patches.
-This is something that I believe sets it apart from the rest of the commuters as it feels more composed.
+The soft suspension setup, however, makes it a little twitchy at high speeds, but, apart from that, it’s a very comfortable motorcycle to ride around town.
+Its road manners are more mature than other 125cc motorcycles, and it feels more stable while cruising or going over bad patches.
+This is something that, I believe, sets it apart from the rest of the commuter pack – it feels more composed.

-The 240mm front disc brake offers strong bite and its performance is good.
+The 240mm front disc brake offers strong bite and good performance.
 The rear wheel has a 130mm drum, which also works fine.
-Combined braking system is standard.
+Overall, the braking system is standard.
 For people on an even tighter budget, there’s also a lower variant that has drum brakes on both wheels.
-However, since the difference is only of around 2,000 rupees, we suggest the disc variant for obvious reasons.
+However, since the difference is only of around 2,000 Rupees, we suggest the disc variant for obvious reasons.